HenriquesLab/mAIcrobe/docs/user-guide/cell-analysis.md

 # Cell Analysis Guide

-This comprehensive guide covers all aspects of automated cell analysis in napari-mAIcrobe, from basic morphometry to cell classification.
+This comprehensive guide covers all aspects of automated cell analysis in mAIcrobe, from basic morphometry to cell classification.

 ## 🎯 Overview